Farbfetzen/Minefields/README.md

 # Minefields

-This is a clone of the popular game minesweeper.
+This is a clone of the popular game minesweeper written in Python with Pygame.

 ![screenshot](/resources/screenshot.png)

 ## How to run

-You need Python 3 and PyGame.
+You need Python 3 and Pygame.
 Run main.py from inside the source directory so it can find the resource files.
-I recommend installing PyGame in a virtual environment, for example Pipenv.
+I recommend installing Pygame in a virtual environment, for example Pipenv.
 `cd source`
 `pipenv run python main.py`